technopriest-crypto/exercise-token/README.md

       }
       ```

-      - Set the env var for the job just created using the jobid from your web interface:
-      `export CLNODE_JOBID=702f88cdcb1f417994922327b3e84fb1`

       - Set the env var for the job just created using the jobid from your web interface: `export CLNODE_JOBID=YOUR_JOB_ID`

 - Deploy the token contract:

   `brownie run scripts/03_deploy_exercise_token.py --network kovan`

 - Deploy the token contract: